-Richard: He said, “If I were hungry I would not tell you for the world is mine and all that it contain.”
+Richard: He said, “If I were hungry I would not tell you for the world is mine and all that it contains.”
 You know guys, what he’s saying there all of your assets are not truly yours.
 You know, you can lose everything you have and it can happen if God pleases or desires for it to happen; and the quickest way to separate a man from his wealth is to take you out of this life and then you’re separated from Him.
 You know what Jesus is inferring in that parable?
 That…I think it’s in Luke 12, the Rich Fool.
 The rich fool plans on storing up all there is he could tear on his barns and then he can say at the end of the day, then I’ll… [Inaudible 00:24:54.09] soul you can take it easy.
-You’re secure, you can eat, drink and be merry; and what does Jesus seem to say about it, He calls him what?
+You’re secure, you can eat, drink and be merry; and what does Jesus seem to say about him, He calls him what?

 Richard: “You fool.
-For this very night, your soul may be required of you and then who will own all that you possessed.”
+For this very night, your soul may be required of you and then who will own all that you possessed?”
 So, if in fact, all that we have ultimately is God’s.
 And I think it is important that we acknowledge that.
 Well, this is all yours, you’ve entrusted me with it.
 And so that it’s all His, what does that make us?
-As Gary said we’re steward, we’re managers.
+As Gary said we’re stewards, we’re managers.
 And so that is a really good question that we need to step back and ask.
-How well are we managing God’s resources that had been entrusted to us?
+How well are we managing God’s resources that have been entrusted to us?
 In fact, in that kind of what he says back right before He shares this parable in Luke 16.
 In Luke 16:11 what does He say?
-He says, “Therefore if you have not been faithful to use of unrighteous wealth, who will entrust the true riches to you?”
+He says, “Therefore if you have not been faithful in the use of unrighteous wealth, who will entrust the true riches to you?”
 So this is a big issue, managing the resources that God has entrusted to us.
 Comments anybody?

 Richard: That was Psalm 39 is one of my favorite psalms and they remind me Solomon that he even says that in Ecclesiastes, didn’t he?